Breathing Exercises and Techniques for COPD

 - Improves the exchange of oxygen and carbon dioxide

 This type of breathing is also called abdominal breathing or “belly” breathing.
 Your abdomen should rise when you breathe in.
 It should lower as you breathe out.
+Your diaphragm is the muscle that separates the chest cavity from the stomach.
 Your diaphragm is your main muscle of breathing.
+When the diaphragm muscle tightens, the lungs expand.
 It is designed to do most of the work of breathing.
 When you have COPD, the diaphragm doesn’t work as well and muscles in the neck, shoulders and back are used.
 These muscles don’t do much to move your air.
 Training your diaphragm to take over more “work of breathing” can help.

 Diaphragmatic breathing is not as easy to do as pursed-lips breathing.
 It is recommended that you get instruction from a respiratory health care professional or physical therapist experienced in teaching it.

-This technique is best used when you’re feeling rested and relaxed, and while sitting back or lying down.
+It is best to try this technique for the first time when you are feeling rested and relaxed and while sitting back or lying down.

 - Place one hand on your abdomen.
 Place one hand on your upper chest.